 In 2011, the Board of Trustees approved the UIC Sustainability Fee (formerly known as the Green Fee) as an initiative to improve the quality of campus operations, reduce UIC’s environmental impact, and generate awareness about environmental and sustainable issues by creating opportunities for students’ involvement.

 Questions, comments, or need help thinking of a potential project?
-Contact the board here.
+Contact Sarah Koning.

-Approximately $150,000 is available per academic year to fund proposals that aid in establishing a sustainable campus environment by expanding such areas as composting, landscaping, and transportation initiatives while also reducing waste and conserving resources.
-Funding proposals must address the three pillars of sustainability – environmental protection, social equity, and economic benefit – and align with the goals of the UIC Climate Action Plan.
+Approximately $120,000 is available per academic year to fund proposals that aid in establishing a sustainable campus environment by expanding such areas as composting, landscaping, and transportation initiatives while also reducing waste and conserving resources.
+Funding proposals must address the three pillars of sustainability – environmental protection, social equity, and economic benefit – and align with one or more of UIC’s Climate Commitments.

 All UIC undergraduate, graduate, and professional students and registered student organizations are eligible to apply.
 If needed, the SFAB will help provide access to campus resources and personnel to approve projects.
 SFAB can also suggest other entities that may provide funding or assistance.

 Applicants are required to submit a Letter of Inquiry before submitting a final proposal.
 The Letter of Inquiry allows the committee to prescreen proposals for appropriateness and feasibility.
 LOIs should describe the project, its appropriateness and campus impact; furthermore, it should provide a rough estimate of the breakdown and total cost of the project, including expected completion and cost savings, if any.

 The Spring 2018 application is currently open; the deadline for the Letter of Inquiry is February 12, 2018.
 If selected a full proposal is due on April 2, 2018; the grantee will be notified by the end of the semester.